 CONCLUSION

+State rather the purpose of the paper, ie. The purpose of this paper was….
+And then your overall contribution point.
 In conclusion, I have looked at the skilling and deskilling of practices within the context of eBay.
 Drawing from the phenomenological data I have discovered that as a result of eBay’s attempts to become a more professional consumption space, it has lost the commitment of enthusiastic and excited individuals.
 The technological agents available to assist in competent eBaying have now overtaken the skills of the human agent, reducing the possibility for value co-creation through experience.

 The deskilling of eBay practices has also meant the enchantment of the site, referred to in the literature (Denegri-Knott and Molesworth, 2008; Denegri-Knott and Molesworth, 2010) is diminishing through the reduction of play.
 Much of what made eBay unique and created value for the user has been replaced by a more routinized style of consumption where individual know-how and broader knowledge’s are now redundant.
 The commitment to goods and the emotional attachments formed are limited through deskilling practices allowing immediate purchase and encouraging users to walk away after a single interaction, reducing the time where desire can form.